6 Email Validation Methods in Laravel

 3. DNS: DNSCheckValidation

-The DNSCheckValidation will check if there are DNS records that signal whether the server accepts emails.
+The DNSCheckValidation will monitor DNS records that signal whether the server accepts emails.
 Just using RFC validation may not be enough.
 RFC’s perception of email is quite loose in terms of what it means by email.
 According to the RFC specification, example@gmail and firstname.lastname@example.org are valid emails.